xtext/xtext-gradle-plugin/xtext-builder.md

         }
         debugger {
           //how to install debug info into generated Java code
-          //SMAP is recommended in most cases (but Android does not support it)
+          //SMAP is recommended in most cases
           //PRIMARY makes Xtext the only debug info (throws away Java line numbers) sourceInstaller = 'SMAP' //or 'PRIMARY' or 'NONE'
           //whether to hide synthetic variables in the debugger